 - Through staff training and communication we have emphasized the need for staff and students to follow ADH and CDC recommended behaviors to reduce the spread of COVID-19 outside of school, including staying home when appropriate, following hand hygiene and respiratory etiquette, and using face coverings.
-Staff will also receive COVID-19 protocols and hygiene procedures.
+Staff have received COVID-19 protocols and hygiene procedures.

 - Faculty office areas coinciding with cohort designations have been created outside of the classrooms to provide space for teachers to prepare for daily classes.

-- UV-C disinfection technology will be installed in HVAC systems.
+- UV-C disinfection technology has been installed in HVAC systems.

-Teachers are making preparations to effectively eliminate the sharing of items in classrooms and to still allow for creative learning.
+Teachers have made preparations to effectively eliminate the sharing of items in classrooms and to still allow for creative learning.
 CAC has purchased enough Chromebooks to allow all students access to their own device to coincide with our technology-infused learning environment.